 Why do I want to be on a team?

 It’s fun!
-Plus, joining with others striving for similar goals keeps you accountable and doubles your chances of success.
-So start or join a team with members close by, across the hall, or around the world the most important thing is to recruit others who are motivated to be active and healthy.
+Plus, joining with others striving for similar goals keeps you accountable – and doubles your chances of success.
+So start a team or join a team with members close by, across the hall, or around the world.

 What are Thrive Thursday challenges?